gravitee-io/gravitee-platform-docs/docs/apim/releases-and-changelog/changelog/apim/gravitee-4.0.x-changelog.md

 **Running APIM**
 * APIM now requires a minimum of JDK 17.
-* Starting with 4.0.0, there will not be enterprise tags (i.e. suffixed by `-ee`) anymore.
+* Starting with 4.0.0, there will no longer be enterprise tags (i.e. suffixed by `-ee`).
-* Cluster managers are now available as plugins and so Hazelcast Cluster Manager has been removed from the default distribution.
+* Cluster managers are now available as plugins.
+Therefore, Hazelcast Cluster Manager has been removed from the default distribution.

 **Monitoring APIM**
 * The name of the sync probe has been changed from `api-sync` to `sync-process` to make it explicit when all sync processes have been completed.